concord-consortium/report-service/server/README.md

 ### Environment Settings

 The server needs several environment variables set in order to start.
 The easiest way to do this is create an `.env` file (which is in `.gitignore` already) with the following keys set.
-The values of the keys are secrets and can be found in the CloudFormation parameter values for the staging and production stacks.
+The values of the keys are secrets and can be found in the CloudFormation parameter values for the staging stack.

 ```
 export SERVER_ACCESS_KEY_ID=